-While online discount brokers typically don’t provide any investment advice, and reduced services in exchange for lower commissions compared to a full-service broker, they should still provide great customer service.
+While online discount brokers typically don’t provide any investment advice, and reduced services in exchange for lower online share trading commissions, compared to a full-service broker, they should still provide great customer service.

-Trading platforms do not need to have all the “bells and whistles” however the platform must be one you are comfortable with.
-Many brokers have demo accounts these days where you can not only practice your trading skills, but it is the perfect opportunity to test out the trading platform and ask questions before you open, or begin placing orders, on a live brokerage account.
+Online trading platforms do not need to have all the “bells and whistles” however the platform must be one you are comfortable with.
+Many brokers have demo accounts these days where you can not only practice your trading skills, but it is the perfect opportunity to test out the online trading platform and ask questions before you open, or begin placing orders, on a live brokerage account.